-In general, only a proportion of the money you give when signing the tenancy will be returned, the rest being kept as administration fees and charges for carrying out credit checks.
-You need to always check exactly what you are signing, and read the small print; this way you will be able to understand just how much of the deposit can be returned to you after bond cleaning, and just what exactly you need to do in order to ensure your deposit is returned in full.
+Sometimes, only a proportion of the money you give when signing the tenancy will be returned, the rest being kept as administration fees and charges for carrying out credit checks.
+You need to always check exactly what you are signing, and read the small print; this way you will be able to understand just how much of the deposit is be returned to you after bond cleaning, and just what exactly you need to do in order to ensure your deposit is returned in full.

 While using your property, it should be neat and everything should be in working order; you will in fact sign to this effect.
 So, what this means in turn is that you are aware of just how the property should be left at the end of your lease.
 If you have broken furniture or failed to report or fix faulty items during your stay in the property, even if you employ the very best bond cleaner, you should still expect to have some money from the bond kept.
 Other reasons you may not be entitled to the whole bond are if you are not up to date with utilities or communal charge bills.
 For bond cleaning Brisbane, make sure you get a quote from Family Clean in Brisbane.